Polynomial Approximation of Value Functions and Nonlinear Controller Design with Performance Bounds: Introduction

 \subsection{\textbf{Q1}: Optimal Polynomial Sub-Value Functions}

-Over the years, many numerical methods have been proposed for solving the HJB for a given OCP.
+Over the years, many numerical methods have been proposed for solving the HJB PDE~\eqref{intro: general HJB PDE} for a given OCP.
 Within this literature, a substantial number of the algorithms are based on a finite-dimensional projection of the spatial domain (griding/meshing/discretization of the state space).
 In this class of algorithms we include (mixed) finite elements methods - an important example of which is~\cite{gallistl2020mixed}.
 Specifically, the approach in~\cite{gallistl2020mixed} yields an approximate VF with an error bound on the first order mixed $L^2$ norm - a bound which converges as the number of elements is increased (assuming the Cordes condition holds).
 Other examples of this class of methods include the discretization approaches in~\cite{achdou2008homogenization,kalise2018polynomial}.
 For example, in~\cite{achdou2008homogenization}, we find an algorithm which yields an approximate VF with an $L^{\infty}$ error bound which converges as the level of discretization increases.
 Alternative non-grid based algorithms include the method of characteristics~\cite{liberzon2011calculus}, which can be used to compute evaluations of VF at fixed $(x,t) \in \R^n$, and max-plus methods~\cite{mceneaney2007curse}.
 The result in~\cite{mceneaney2007curse} considers an OCP with linear dynamics and a cost function which is the point-wise maximum of quadratic functions.
 This max-plus approach yields an approximate VF with a converging error bound which holds on $x \in\R^n$, but increases with $|x|$.

 While all of these numerical methods yield approximate VFs with associated approximation error bounds, the use of these functions for controller synthesis (see \textbf{Q2}) and reachable set estimation has been more limited (the connection between VFs, the HJB and reachable sets was made in~\cite{mitchell2005time}).
-This is due to the fact that the approximate VFs obtained from such methods are difficult to manipulate and have relatively few provable properties (such as being sub or super-VFs) other than closeness.
+This is due to the fact that the approximate VFs obtained from such discretization methods are difficult to manipulate and {apart from being close to the true VF,} have relatively few provable properties (such as being {uniformly less than or greater to the true VF ie being} sub or super-VFs). {Being a sub or super-VF is an important property of any approximate VF.
+As shown in Cor.~\ref{cor: sub value subleve; sets contain reachable sets}, sub/super-VFs can yield outer bounds on reachable sets that can be used to certify that the underlying system does not transition into regions of the state space deemed unsafe; a useful tool in the safety analysis of dynamical systems.}